Therefore, you’ll be able to Sync:-

 Hit save changes to take the configured options to take place.

-Now, click on the CRM tab to view the settings for CRM module.
+Now, click on the CRM tab to view the settings for the CRM module.

 The included options include